Mental Health and Wellbeing at Whickham School

 Mental Health and Wellbeing in the School Library

-Our School Library is a safe, nurturing space where students can go for some peace and quiet and to access additional emotional support if they need some time out.
+Our School Library is a safe, nurturing space where pupils can go for some peace and quiet and to access additional emotional support if they need some time out.
 Our MHFA-trained Librarian and Mental Health Support Officers are based there and are available to support before and after school, as well as breaks and lunchtimes.

 In addition, we have a newly-stocked well-being section of the library, containing a range of fiction and non-fiction books that deal with mental health issues.